ddean6232/rpi-setup/motion-setup.md

 After the installation is complete, type in the command `sudo nano /etc/motion/motion.conf` and press enter.

 Then you have to change some settings in the .conf file.
-It might be difficult sometimes to find the settings but use `ctrl + w` to find it.
+It might be difficult sometimes to find the settings but use `ctrl+w` to find it.
 So follow the steps:

 Make sure 'daemon' is ON.
 Set 'framerate' anywhere in between 1000 to 1500.